Portsmouth contestant joins Love Island as full lineup revealed for new series

-Love Island: Portsmouth contestant Mimii Ngulube joins summer 2024 series - full lieneup and when it starts
+Love Island: Portsmouth contestant Mimii Ngulube joins summer 2024 series - full lineup and when it starts

 and live on Freeview channel 276